sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 print "   message requires larger primes." print "" print "2.
-Input a PUBLIC integer, e, which needs to be relatively prime to the the Euler phi function of the product pq, φ(pq)." print "   If e is not relativley prime to φ(pq), then we can not decrypt the message."
+Input a PUBLIC integer, e, which needs to be relatively prime to the the Euler phi function of the product pq, φ(pq)." print "   If e is not relatively prime to φ(pq), then we can not decrypt the message."
 @interact
 def rsa(p = input_box(default = 11,label = "p: "), q = input_box(default = 23,label = "q: "),e = input_box(default = 7,label = "e:")):
     p = ZZ(p)